benhammondmusic/tanks/tanks/README.md

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
 - **Display explosion AFTER shot lands**
 - Modal flashes the Resume button on initial closure
+- In multiplayer the next tank in line is skipped when current tank fires a killing shot
 - Tank colors change when number of players reduced during multiplayer mode
 - Animation timing in general
 - Mobile resizing / zooming / clicking